ryw27/pds-final-proj/pdsfinalreport/index.markdown

 *Table 4: Results of the final model (Linear Regression)*

 Weirdly, the Linear Regression worked the best.
 The best paramater for the polynomial was simply 2.
 Although difficult to pinpoint the exact reason, we hypothesized that maybe the relationship between early-game statistics and the result was more linear than we speculated.
 Or, the classification models could have been overfitting.

+Because the Logistic Regression Model with PolyFeatures performed better than Random Forest, and because Linear Regression likely is only better by coincidence, we choose the Logistic Regression Model with PolyFeatures as our final model.

 ### **Conclusion**
 With more late-game statistics, the model likely would have been more accurate, but less useful.
 Additionally, due to the intentional balancing of League of Legends games, it is likely expected that Vi and Jinx do not have a huge impact which makes the models effort to predict the outcome of the game compromised.
 There are very little Vi and Jinx games compared to the total number of games as well.
 With even more data, perhaps the model could do better.
 Another way to improve the model is to incorporate statistics that are available further into a match.
 However, although more accurate, this is clearly less practical and useful.
 It would, however, allow for a continued progression of odds across the game, similar to Google's updating odds on sports games.